goekesmi/youtube-livestream-radio/README.md

 ## Synopsis

-Short script to consume audio from a sound card, and stream it with a logo to youtube livestreaming using ffmpeg.
+Short script to consume audio from a sound card, and stream it with a logo to YouTube live streaming using ffmpeg.

 ## Motivation

-I wanted to be able to stream our local amateur raido repeaters to youtube for the internet to listen to.
-Figuring out the details of doing an absoultely minimalist job of this took me far too many hours.
+I wanted to be able to stream our local amateur radio repeaters to YouTube for the internet to listen to.
+Figuring out the details of doing an absolutely minimalist job of this took me far too many hours.
 Hopefully it will take the next person fewer hours.

 ## Installation